arbor-sim/arbor/doc/concepts/mechanisms.rst

 * *exp2syn*: Bi-exponential conductance synapse described by two time constants: rise and decay (:ref:`point mechanism <mechanisms-point>`).

 With the exception of *nernst*, these mechanisms are the same as those available in NEURON.

+Two catalogues are provided that collect mechanisms associated with specific projects and model databases:

+* *bbp* For models published by the Blue Brain Project (BBP).
+* *allen* For models published on the Allen Brain Atlas Database.

+Further catalogues can be added by extending the list of built-in catalogues in the arbor source tree or by compiling a dynamically loadable catalogue (:ref:`extending catalogues <extending-catalogues>`).

 Parameters
 ''''''''''